tylerharter/cs320/s21/p2/README.md

 have.
 Assuming `dtree` (creative name, I know) is an object of your `DTree` class:

-* `dtree.readTree(path)` will take a file name (such as `simple.txt`) that will be read from a json file and build a decision tree using its contents (a bit more on this below).
-It is not required to return anything
+* `dtree.readTree(path)` will take a file path (such as `os.path.join(trees,simple.json)`) that will be read from a json file and build a decision tree using its contents (a bit more on this below).
+It is not required to return anything.
+To read json file, you can review lab3 part1 (https://github.com/tylerharter/cs320/blob/master/s21/lab3/part1.md).
 * `dtree.predict(data)` will return True for loan approved and False for loan disapproved using the tree built in `readTree`
 * `dtree.getDisapproved()` will return how many applicants have been disapproved so far